kehiy/PACTX/README.md

 	ctx := context.Background()

 	/*
 	0 is testnet network type.

-		account name will point to this specific private key.
-		(you can have multiple private keys with different names (multiple pacuts accounts))
+	account name will point to this specific private key. you can have multiple private keys with different names

 	consider to get private key from and env, config file and ...
 	*/
 	tm, err := pt.NewTxManager(0, "url", "private-key", "first-account-name") if err != nil {
 		panic(err)
 	}

-	transferTx, err := tm.MakeTransferTransaction(ctx, 1000, "addr", 8000, "testTX", "first-account-name")
+	transferTx, err := tm.MakeTransferTransaction(ctx, 1000, "addr", 8000,
+	 "testTX", "first-account-name")
 	if err != nil {
 		panic(err)
 	}